 Modifications Class A. General Permit Provisions 1.
 Administrative and informational changes 2.
-Correction of typographical errors Equipment replacement or upgrading with functionally equivalent components (e.g., pipes, valves, pumps, con- veyors, controls) Changes in the frequency of or procedures for monitoring, reporting, sampling, or maintenance activities by the permittee: a.
-To provide for more frequent monitoring, reporting, sampling, or maintenance b.
+Correction of typographical errors Equipment replacement or upgrading with functionally equivalent components (e.g., pipes, valves, pumps, conveyors, controls) 4.
+Changes in the frequency of or procedures for monitoring, reporting, sampling, or maintenance activities by the permittee: a.
+To provide for more frequent monitoring, reporting, sampling, or maintenanceb.
 Other changes 5.
 Schedule of compliance: a.
-Changes in interim compliance dates, with prior approval of the Director 1 b.
+Changes in interim compliance dates, with prior approval of the Director b.
 Extension of final compliance date 6.
-Changes in expiration date of permit to allow earlier permit termination, with prior approval of the Director 1 7.
-Changes in ownership or operational control of a facility, provided the procedures of \$270.40(b) are followed 1 8.
+Changes in expiration date of permit to allow earlier permit termination, with prior approval of the Director 7.
+Changes in ownership or operational control of a facility, provided the procedures of §270.40(b) are followed 8.
 Changes to remove permit conditions that are no longer applicable (i.e., because the standards upon which they are based are no longer applicable to the facility).
-1 9.
-Changes to remove permit conditions applicable to a unit excluded under the provisions of § 261.4.
-1 10.
-Changes in the expiration date of a permit issued to a facility at which all units are excluded under the provi- sions of § 261.4.
-3. General Facility Standards 1.
-Changes to waste sampling or analysis methods: a.
+Changes to remove permit conditions applicable to a unit excluded under the provisions of §261.4.
+Changes in the expiration date of a permit issued to a facility at which all units are excluded under the provisions of §261.4. .
+General Facility Standards Changes to waste sampling or analysis methods: a.
+To conform with agency quidance or regulations b.
+To incorporate changes associated with F039 (multi-source leachate) sampling or analysis methods Changes to analytical quality assurance/control plan: a.
 To conform with agency guidance or regulations b.
-To incorporate changes associated with F039 (multi-source leachate) sampling or analysis methods c.
-To incorporate changes associated with underlying hazardous constituents in ignitable or corrosive wastes d.
-Other changes 2.
-Changes to analytical quality assurance/control plan: a.
-To conform with agency guidance or regulations b.
-Other changes 3.
-Changes in procedures for maintaining the operating record 4.
+Other changes Changes in procedures for maintaining the operating record 4.
 Changes in frequency or content of inspection schedules 5.
 Changes in the training plan: a.
 That affect the type or decrease the amount of training given to employees b.
-Other changes Contingency plan: Changes in emergency procedures (i.e., spill or release response procedures)
+Other changes 6.
+Contingency plan: a.
+Changes in emergency procedures (i.e., spill or release response procedures) b.
+Replacement with functionally equivalent equipment, upgrade, or relocate emergency equipment listed c.
+Removal of equipment from emergency equipment list d.
+Changes in name, address, or phone number of coordinators or other persons or agencies identified in the plan 7.
+Construction quality assurance plan: Changes that the CQA officer certifies in the operating record will provide equivalent or better certainty that the unit components meet the design specifications b.
+Other changes ÿ l NOTE: When a permit modification (such as introduction of a new unit) requires a change in facility plans or other general facility standards, that change shall be reviewed under the same procedures as the permit modification. .
+Ground-Water Protection 1.
+Changes to wells: a.
+Changes in the number, location, depth, or design of upgradient or downgradient wells of permitted ground- water monitoring system b.
+Replacement of an existing well that has been damaged or rendered inoperable, without change to location, design, or depth of the well